GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-05-11 18:14:22 IST
+This content is dynamically generated in Indian Time (IST): 2024-05-11 18:27:11 IST

 Current Weather in Coimbatore:
 Temperature: 30.88 °C
-Condition: broken clouds
+Condition: thunderstorm with light rain